martiKallas/AudioShake/README.md

 The main goal of this project is to create a lightweight audio ducking program.

-This need arises while playing games, for instance.
+This need arises while playing games.
 If the user wants to communicate through an application such as TeamSpeak, it can be difficult to get the volumes of both TeamSpeak and the game at optimal levels.